whoan/laravel-bash-helpers/README.md

 Laravel/Lumen helpers for Bash
 ==============================

-Useful commands for your Laravel development.
+Useful commands for your Laravel/Lumen development.

 ## Installation